Project Summary

 Most of us see design systems as a way to streamline workflows.

-But for teams navigating complexity, they make
+But for teams navigating complexity, they make innovation possible.

 This is the story of how I built Datama’s design system in Figma, solo, from scratch, in the fast-paced rhythm of a startup.
-With no base to start from, I took initiative: running a UI audit to uncover inconsistencies, referencing Material Design for structure, and adapting Angular Material to align with our devs’ stack.
+With no base to start from, I took initiative: running a UI audit to uncover incohérences, referencing Material Design for structure, and adapting Angular Material to align with our devs’ stack.

 This system became more than a visual guide, it enabled us to prototype faster, test ideas more efficiently, and hand off seamlessly, freeing up time to focus on new features instead of fixing the old ones.